 Things with even lower chances of happening happen.
 After the fourth game of the 2016 World Series, for instance, the Chicago Cubs had a 15% chance of winning the title, according to FiveThirtyEight.
 They pulled it off in Game 7 on Nov.
 2, after 108 years.

 While the results may not classify scientifically as a shocker -- as Brynjolfsson says, data scientists work with probabilities, not certainties -- they sound a wake-up call for anyone relying on data and for oracle-like predictions about the political or business climate.

 Through a glass, darkly

-It was a failure on the part of journalists, those responsible for reporting the state of the presidential race to the American, wrote media columnist Jim Rutenberg in The New York Times.
+It was a failure on the part of journalists, those responsible for reporting the state of the presidential race to the American public, wrote media columnist Jim Rutenberg in The New York Times.
 They didn't accurately reflect the outrage of voters who feel disenfranchised seven years after the end of the Great Recession, just as the British media missed signals preceding the vote in the U.K. to leave the European Union earlier this year.